How We Do It

 One big reason that we are able to keep our prices so low is because of the extraordinary amount of marketing our patients do on our behalf…we don’t have to advertise.
 We cannot express how grateful we are for this.
 Our patients are such effective marketers because they have first hand knowledge of how well acupuncture works..

 Enjoy the space, we do, and hope that CGCA can be an important part of your community.
 Thank you.

 We want you to come in often so you can achieve the best results possible.
-That is why you get to pay what you can afford. $20-$40 ($10 fee for first time patients to cover paperwork)
+That is why you get to pay what you can afford. $25-$45

 Most acupuncturists treat patients on tables in individual cubicles.
 This is not traditional in Asia, where acupuncture usually occurs in a community setting.
 In our clinic we primarily use zero gravity recliners, clustered in groups in a quiet, soothing space.
 Treating patients in a community setting has many benefits.
 It’s easy for friends and family members to come in for treatment together.
 Many patients find it comforting and a collective energy field becomes established which can actually make the individual treatment more powerful.
 The style of acupuncture we practice here at Casa Grande Community Acupuncture (CGCA) allows the patient to leave the needles in as long as they want, and the “right” amount of time varies from patient to patient.
 Most people learn what is right for them after a few treatments when they feel “done”.
 This can take from twenty minutes to a couple of hours!
 Many people fall asleep, and wake feeling refreshed.